-I am a Senior Associate in Lewis Silkin’s Employment, Immigration and Reward division.
+I am a Managing Associate in Lewis Silkin’s Employment, Immigration and Reward division.

 Having joined the firm in 2008 and completed my training contract here, I qualified into the employment team in 2010.
 I advise across a wide range of employment issues, including contracts and their drafting, disciplinary and grievance matters, discrimination risks and strategic advice in respect of restructuring exercises.
 In addition to advisory work, I have a lot of experience running tribunal claims through to a settlement or a hearing.
 I have experience of international project work, and liaising with our global employment law partners.
 As part of my role, I get involved in responding to Government consultations regarding new employment legislation/regulation, provide training to clients and write comment pieces for our journal as well as for external publications such as EELC (European Employment Law Cases).
 I am also part of the team’s Future of Work initiative, which generates commentary and collaborates with other bodies such as the CIPD to develop coherent proposals for government consideration.